FIvankovic/EndlessRunnerGame/README.md

 # EndlessRunnerGame
-C# recreation of the Google Dino Run game
+C# recreation of the Google Dino Run game.
+Made in 2022.